michaelSkaro/ATXN/README.md

 # ATXN

-### Investigating the pleiotropc effects of systemic increased levels of circulating autotaxin

-## This repository is the code base for the analyzing murine transcriptomics and small non-coding RNA sequencing samples
+### Investigating the pleiotropc effects of systemic increased levels of circulating autotaxin.
+This repository is the code base for the analyzing murine transcriptomics and small non-coding RNA sequencing samples

 ### Outline:
   ### [Transcriptomics]